BibleResearch/bible-notes/README.md

 Hello,

 My name is Floyd Hightower.
-This is a project in which I am writing a short overview/summary of each book in the Bible.
+This is a project to create a short overview of each book in the Bible.
 The public version of the project is available at [http://bibleresearch.tk/notes/](http://bibleresearch.tk/notes/).
 If you find this helpful (or otherwise) or have any questions, I would appreciate some feedback.
 You can contact me [here](https://saythanks.io/to/fhightower).
 Thanks in advance!

+Three important principles to keep in mind:

-Any typos, misinterpretations, misrepresentations, or other errors in this work come from me.
+1. **I am human.** There are unfortunately typos, misinterpretations, misrepresentations, or other errors in this work to which I am blind.
+These errors come from me and not the Bible.
 I apologize for them in advanced and will seek to make this project as clear and accurate as is possible.
-Again, feedback is highly encouraged!
+Again, I would appreciate feedback especially if you have a question or notice a mistake!
+2. **This is a living document** which will continue to change (and ideally improve) over time.
+3. **Citation is the sincerest form of flattery.** On some of the overviews, I include citations referencing outside resources.
+Please understand the difference between citation and endorsement.
+I am not endorsing everything that the author(s) has to say.
+By citing another work, I am only endorsing it as I describe in the overview and footnotes.

+Thanks for stopping by!

 Working for Christ and Scripture,